 He receives his award for his significant contribution to cricket during his sporting career.
 The left arm bowler began his cricketing career at Lancashire County Cricket Club, where he spent 11 successful years as both player and captain.
 Under his captaincy, Lancashire won the EBC trophy and Axa League and he became the county’s most successful overseas player.
 He made his Pakistan test debut in 1985 and was instrumental in their World Cup victory in 1992, as well as being the top bowler in the 2003 World Cup.
 Wasim achieved a host of records during his career including taking the most wickets in a World Cup and being one of only three bowlers to have taken four hat-tricks in international cricket.
 He is also the first bowler in international cricket who has taken 400 wickets in both test and one day cricket.

-He receives his award for his services to UCLan especially the growth and development of international business and overseas campus plans.
-After studying History and Economics at Worcester College, Oxford, Richard started work as a labourer at a Clydesdale shipyard.
-He was then hired by global marine business Swire, which paved the way for Richard’s illustrious shipping career.
-He went on to become Chief Executive at Swire and later held further Chief Executive positions at Pacific Basin Shipping and Univan.
+Richard receives his award for services to UCLan, especially the development of international business and overseas campus plans.
+Richard started work as a labourer at a Clydeside shipyard and was later hired by global business, Swire, where he became Managing Director at China Navigation, Swire's deep sea shipping business.
+He later held Chief Executive positions at LevelSeas, V Ships, Pacific Basin Shipping, VanShips and at Univan Ship Management .
 He now runs his own company, Vanmar Shipping.
-Richard is a strong advocate for life-long learning and it was this passion for education which brought him to the University.
-He was Group Chief Executive during 2014-15 and remains as Governor and Non-executive Director.
+Richard studied History and Economics at Worcester College, Oxford and is a strong advocate for life-long learning : it was this passion for education which brought him to the University.
+He was UCLan Group Chief Executive during 2014-15 and remains as Governor and Non-executive Director.

 He receives his award in recognition of the contribution he has made through his career in public service and, in particular, his work in Korean affairs.